-Pictured above: The REVAMP class of 2016 during their 10-week stay at Georgia Tech.
+Pictured above: A recent REVAMP class touring an industry partner's facility during their 10-week stay at Georgia Tech.

-REVAMP is a 10-week summer program that is held from the end of May through the end of July at the Georgia Tech Manufacturing Institute, located on the Georgia Institute of Technology campus.
+REVAMP is a 10-week summer program that is being held from May 20 – July 26 at the Georgia Tech Manufacturing Institute, located on the Georgia Institute of Technology main campus.
 Students work under the supervision of a faculty mentor to complete a research project centered on cutting edge manufacturing science and technology.
 They also receive entrepreneurship training through attending seminars and learning from successful startup companies.
 Click here to learn more about REVAMP research areas.

 Benefits Each Student Receives

 · $5000 Stipend